Kuxsoger/RSS-Reader/README.md

 }
 ```
 # Epub format
-With argument `--to-epub` you can place news in .epub file, where each chapter is topic with structure:
+With argument `--to-epub` you can place news in .epub file, where each chapter is topic with html structure:
 ```
 <h3>Title</h3>
 <h5>Date:</h5>